Refresh

 Popular Programs

-With 15 core certificate and diploma programs, as well as preparatory and English courses, TSoM delivers a diverse range of training options.
+With nine core certificate and diploma programs, as well as preparatory and English courses, TSoM delivers a diverse range of training options.

-Among its top programs is the cybersecurity specialist co-op diploma, which also ranks on our list of the top cybersecurity certification programs of 2024.
-The one-year program includes 240 hours of co-op learning and provides a solid foundation in all aspects of cybersecurity, including blockchain, risk management, big data and the Internet of Things (IofT).
+Among its top programs is the cybersecurity specialist co-op diploma, which also ranks on our list of the top cybersecurity certification programs.
+The one-year program includes 240 hours of co-op learning and provides a solid foundation in all aspects of cybersecurity, including blockchain, risk management, big data, and the Internet of Things (IofT).

 TSoM’s digital marketing certificate is a comprehensive 36-week program powered by the Digital Marketing Institute, and also made our list of best digital marketing certificate programs.